ShahMehraj/wav-file-utils/README.md

 ## Getting Started

-1. Clone this repository to your local machine using 'git clone
+1. Clone this repository to your local machine using `git clone https://github.com/ShahMehraj/wav-file-utils.git`.
-2. Make sure you have a C compiler installed.
+2. Make sure you have a `C` compiler installed.
-3. Compile 'main.c' along with 'impeghd_fft_ifft_rom.c' using appropiate command for example, 'gcc main.c impeghd_fft_ifft_rom.c'.
+3. Compile `main.c` along with `impeghd_fft_ifft_rom.c` using appropiate command for example, `gcc main.c impeghd_fft_ifft_rom.c`.
 4. Run the compiled program.
 5. Follow the on-screen instructions to analyze WAV files and perform FFT.